-The Flight Instructor Course requires the applicant to have either a CPL, or a PPL with more than 200 hours total time.
-This must include 150 hours in command and passes in the CPL theory examinations (Except for instructing LAPL).
+The Flight Instructor Course requires the applicant to should have either a CPL, or if it’s a PPL then you must have more than 200 hours total time.
+This must include 150 hours in command and have passes in the CPL theory examinations (Except for instructing LAPL).

 In addition to this, the pilot must have 30 hours on the class of aircraft on which the course is to be taken.
 These five must be within the preceding six months.
 An entry flight test with our FIC instructor must be flown.

-Upon completion of the course, an assessment of competence must be taken with an approved Flight Instructor Examiner.
+Upon completion of the course, an assessment of competence will be taken with an approved Flight Instructor Examiner.

-The course can be done over any period of time with no restriction to the number of students on each course.
+The course will be done over any period of time with no restriction to the number of students on each course.
 However it is usually condensed in to Monday – Friday over a 4-5 week period (weather permitting).
-It will be conducted at Elstree Aerodrome.
+The course will be conducted at Elstree Aerodrome.